 - Ankle-high cuffs

-These are the best waders if your looking for the lowest profile and most flexible boot.
+These are the best waders if you’re looking for the lowest profile and most flexible boot.
 This means they’ll be lightweight and won’t drag you down.

 Plus they feature tons of drainage near the instep where water can escape as you leave the river.